Bardeen Black Holes in the Regularized $4D$ Einstein--Gauss--Bonnet Gravity: Black Hole Thermodynamics

 \section{Black Hole Thermodynamics}

-Next, we shall discuss the thermodynamical quantities like, Arnowitt-Deser-Misner mass ($M_+$), Hawking temperature ($T_+$), entropy ($S_+$), Gibb's free energy ($F_+$) and heat capacity ($C_+$) associated with the black hole horizon $r_+$.
-The solution of equation $f(r_+)=0$, where $r_+$ is the horizon radius, leads us to the mass of black hole which in the absence of charge $g$, goes to the value of mass for $4D$ EGB black holes \cite{Fernandes:2020rpa}
+Next, we obtain exact expressions for the thermodynamical quantities like, Arnowitt--Deser--Misner mass ($M_+$), Hawking temperature ($T_+$), entropy ($S_+$), Helmholtz's free energy ($F_+$), and heat capacity ($C_+$) associated with the black hole horizon $r_+$.
+The solution of equation $f(r_+)=0$, where $r_+$ is the event horizon radius, leads to the mass \begin{linenomath}